12 |

 [Near Narrabri, NSW, 2006]

-To make the parent regurgitate food, the young thrust
+almost like donkey's calls - to make the parent regurgitate food,

-their bill forward repeatedly in noisy, jerky motions
+the young thrust their bill forward repeatedly in jerky motions

 [Eulah Creek, NSW, October 2008]